codeplea/tinyexpr/README.md

 **te_interp** takes an expression and immediately returns the result of it.
 If an error pointer is passed in, *te_interp* will set it to 0 for success or approximately the position of the error for failure.
-If you don't care about errors, just pass in 0.
+If you don't care about errors, just pass in 0. *te_interp* will return NaN for bad expressions regardless.

 **te_interp example:**